cccischk/MA4790-work/README.md

 # My Work
 This folder is the Rmd files I created for the homework assignments in this class.
 This IS my own work entirely.
+Most of the files should be able to be reproduced on any system, as the data used is from the Predictive Modeling package.